Asynchronously match files following a glob pattern.

 - Doesn't necessarily return

-for unfinished brace expansions as long as they include ",
+true for unfinished brace expansions as long as they include "," or "..".

 Whether to return absolute paths.
 Disable to have relative paths.